 Dogs will often choose a kitchen floor over their plush bed in warm weather.
 A cooling bed can be a better alternative, as they are comfortably cold.

 Keep in mind that there is often overlap between types of bed.
-This is because dog beds effectively come in two types: pillow/standard or nesting.
-It's common, for example, to find nesting orthopedic beds, or standard elevated beds.
+This is because dog beds effectively come in two types: pillow/standard or bolster.
+It's common, for example, to find orthopedic beds with bolsters, or standard elevated beds.

 There are also a variety of "fun" beds on the market.
 These include teepees and cave beds.